hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 Understanding the HPXML Data Structure
 **************************************

-In the reviewing tool you will notice the following descriptors for each data
+In the reviewing tool, notice the following descriptors for each data
 point:

 Data Category
     A general description of the information at the building characteristic or contact information level.
 Note: Insulation has several data categories, depending on the insulating plane.
-For example, are you referring to insulation installed on the attic floor "Attic Floor Insulation" or on the bottom of the roof deck "Attic Roof Insulation."
+For example, referencing insulation installed on the attic floor "Attic Floor Insulation" or on the bottom of the roof deck "Attic Roof Insulation."
 Data Element